-With larger populations and negligible densities, the county will have the biggest issue with fibre deployment and unless significant grant funding or novel financing arrangements become available, wireless or hybrid fibre/wireless solutions will be needed.
-At the municipal level, none of the smaller urban centres in the region are large enough to support a fibre deployment on their own - collaboration with other communities or private industry will be needed.
+With large populations and negligible densities, the MDs and counties will have the biggest issue with fibre deployment and unless significant grant funding or novel financing arrangements become available, wireless or hybrid fibre/wireless solutions will be needed.
+The highest densities together with the largest communities are found in the County of Grande Prairie.
+The Big Lakes County benefits from a slightly higher population density than the more rural MDs and counties as well as the presence of two major centres.
+As Peace River has TELUS fibre, deploying fibre in the remaining areas will be a challenge financially and hybrid fibre/wireless solutions will be needed.
+At the municipal level, except possibly for Grande Prairie and Peace River, none of the smaller urban centres in the region are large enough to support a fibre deployment on their own - collaboration with other communities or private industry will be needed.